yhakeem/jfs-arrays-loops-strings/README.md

 ```
 - Use a for loop to loop thru students ArrayList on the class instance
 - inside the loop
-  - pass the counter var as an index to the printStudentGrades method
+  - pass the counter variable as an index to the printStudentGrades method
     to print each students info
   - Print a new line if you want it to look presentable